 Don’t let the pictures fool you.
 The activity taking place on this rolling, 40-acre spread on the rural edges of Columbus, Georgia, may look like any other house being built but looks can be deceiving.
 It’s actually a grand experiment.
 A great leap backwards to take us forward once again.

-This is the future site of the Adams House, a 3,000 square foot, structural masonry and timber frame home centered on a grand fireplace that, if everything plays out as planned, will be completed for just under $80 a square foot.
-And that includes the profit through which its builder, Clay Chapman, makes his living.
+This is the future site of the Adams House, a 3,000 square foot, structural masonry and timber frame home centered on a grand fireplace that, if everything plays out as planned (and hoped), will be completed for just under $80 a square foot.

 In return for that investment, its buyers will receive a rock-solid, practical, custom-built home whose shelf life can be measured in centuries.